criteo/node-disruption-controller/README.md

     [*] --> Pending

     Pending --> Processing
-    Processing --> Accepted
+    Processing --> Granted
     Processing --> Rejected
-    Accepted --> [*]
+    Granted --> [*]
     Rejected --> [*]
 ```

 * Pending: the disruption has not been processed yet by the controller
-* Processing: the controller is processing the disruption, checking if it can be accepted or not
+* Processing: the controller is processing the disruption, checking if it can be granted or not
-* Accepted: the disruption has been accepted. the selected nodes can be disrupted.
+* Granted: the disruption has been granted. the selected nodes can be disrupted.
 It should be
   deleted once the disruption is over.
 * Rejected: the disruption has been rejected with a reason in the events, it can be safely deleted